emine-yildirim/emine-yildirim.github.io/Leeds_Seminars_2023-24.md

 Double Affine Hecke Algebras and Character Varieties

 The double affine Hecke algebra (DAHA) was introduced by Ivan Cherednik in order to prove Macdonald's conjectures.
 Developments from Noumi, Sahi and Stokman extended Cherednik's definition to produce a DAHA with connections to Koornwinder polynomials.
 It has been conjectured that the centre of this DAHA at the "classical level" is isomorphic to the algebra of functions on a particular character variety.
 In this talk, we introduce this DAHA and motivate a proof of this conjecture.
 This is based on joint work-in-progress with my PhD supervisor Oleg Chalykh.

 ---

+Sam Hannah (Cardiff University)

+Classifying Frobenius Algebras in Dijkgraaf-Witten Categories

+Algebra objects are interesting objects in category theory, with particular uses in classifying modules over tensor categories.
+Detecting and classifying algebra objects provides an important goal in understanding the representation theory of such categories.
+Dijkgraaf-Witten categories are an example of tensor categories associated to a finite group G and a 3-cocycle on G. During this talk, I will present a classification of Frobenius algebras in these categories, generalising existing results by Davydov-Simmons to a field of arbitrary characteristic.
+This is done by means of a Frobenius Monoidal Functor.
+Joint work with Ana Ros Camacho (Cardiff) and Robert Laugwitz (Nottingham).

+---